 Patrick W. Lawler has served as chief executive officer of Youth Villages since the organization’s beginning in 1986.

 Under his leadership, Youth Villages has grown from two small residential facilities serving 40 youth in Memphis to a national leader in the child welfare community.
-The organization now serves over 22,000 families every year and has established over 60 locations across 11 states and the District of Columbia.
+The organization now serves over 22,000 families every year and has established 70 locations across 12 states and the District of Columbia.

 Mr. Lawler collaborated with Tennessee's Department of Children's Services to establish the Youth Villages Continuum of Care.
 This nationally recognized service approach has become a model for other states interested in reforming their systems of care.